-“I was twelve when I started fishing,” Mamede said, without any prompting on my part.
+“I was twelve when I started fishing,” said Mamede, without any prompting on my part.
 He was still picking through his line.

 “Did you learn with your father?”
 I asked, wanting to hear more.